 The most common cancer diagnosed during pregnancy is breast cancer.
 About one out of every 3,000 pregnant women is diagnosed with breast cancer.
 Enlarging of the breast tissue during pregnancy can make it difficult to diagnose breast cancer, especially smaller tumors hidden by breast growth.
 Mammograms are not performed as part of a regular prenatal series of diagnostic tests.

 If your doctor suspects cancer has developed, there may be some concern about some diagnostic tests like x-rays.
 The amount of radiation delivered to the body during an x-ray is minimal.
 According to research studies, the fetus is not harmed during a typical x-ray.
 There is a protective pad that can be placed over the fetus and uterus before the x-ray is taken.
 This blocks some of the radiation to prevent negative side effects.
-Other tests like the magnetic resonance imaging (MRI), biopsy and ultrasound are safe during pregnancy and should not cause alarm.
+Other tests like magnetic resonance imaging (MRI), biopsy and ultrasound are safe during pregnancy and should not cause alarm.

 There are times when diagnostic tests performed during pregnancy reveal a previously undetected cancer like cancer of the cervix or ovaries when normal prenatal testing is completed.
 Normal prenatal tests that may detect cancer include the ultrasound and Pap smear.

 Once the diagnosis of cancer is made, you will need to discuss treatment with your doctor.
 The final decision on treatment is yours, but talk through all options to find the best option for you and your unborn child.
-When choosing safe treatments the doctor will take factors like the age of the fetus, type of cancer, location of cancer and size of the cancer into consideration.
-The first 12 weeks of pregnancy is the most crucial in terms of fetal health.
-This is the time frame when the fetus is most likely to be affected by a cancer treatment.
+When choosing safe treatments the doctor will take factors like the age of the fetus, type of cancer, location of cancer and size of cancer into consideration.
+The first 12 weeks of pregnancy are the most crucial in terms of fetal health.
+This is the time frame when the fetus is most likely to be affected by cancer treatment.
 The mother may choose to delay cancer treatment until the second or third trimester to protect the fetus.
 If the cancer diagnosis is made in the latter months of pregnancy, treatment may be delayed until the baby is born.
 In some cases, labor will be started early so mom can start treatment.

 The three treatments that require the most discussion are radiation, chemotherapy, and surgery.
 These treatments are viable for the pregnant patient, but they are also more dangerous than other treatments and should be considered as an alternative to less invasive treatments when possible.

-Surgery is used to remove the cancer from the body before radiation or chemotherapy is started.
+Surgery is used to remove cancer from the body before radiation or chemotherapy is started.
 This treatment is typically reserved for tumors and the tissues that surround the tumor.
 Surgery is safe during pregnancy and may eliminate the need for chemotherapy and radiation.

 Chemotherapy is the use of medications to eliminate cancer cells.
 The drugs stop the cancer cells from splitting, dividing and growing.
-If chemotherapy is used during the first 12 weeks of pregnancy it can affect the health of the fetus – so doctors tend to wait until latter stages of gestation if possible.
+If chemotherapy is used during the first 12 weeks of pregnancy it can affect the health of the fetus – so doctors tend to wait until later stages of gestation if possible.
 There have been cases of birth defects and fetal death associated with chemotherapy.

 If chemotherapy is administered during the second or third trimesters of pregnancy, the fetus may not be directly harmed by the drugs, but there could be side effects of treatment that indirectly harm the fetus.
 For instance, some cancer drugs cause anemia and extreme nausea.
 In these cases, the fetus is affected by the impaired health of the mother.
 In other cases lowered red blood cell counts can affect the pregnancy.
-Often, infants born to mothers who’ve undergone chemotherapy during pregnancy are born early and weight less than peers born to healthy mothers.
+Often, infants born to mothers who’ve undergone chemotherapy during pregnancy are born early and weigh less than peers born to healthy mothers.

 Radiation is one of the riskiest cancer treatments for the pregnant patient.
 The cancer cells are flooded with radiation, essentially killing the cells and surrounding tissues.
 The fetus CAN be harmed during the process and most doctors will avoid radiation therapy at all costs during the first trimester.
 If radiation is needed it will likely be performed during the second or third trimester of pregnancy.

-Breastfeeding with Cancer
+Breastfeeding with cancer

 While there is no risk of passing cancer cells to the baby through breast milk, there is a chance of passing cancer drugs and treatments to the baby.
 Oncologists suggest avoiding breastfeeding during cancer treatment whenever possible.
 If breastfeeding is the only option, the patient must talk with the oncologist about treatments that are safe for the infant.